iqbal89co/gigih-family-catering/README.md

+# Asumption

+- Customer have non unique email address, if owner want to send email to customer, than API will query the unique email

 # Rails on Replit

 This is a template to get you started with Rails on Replit.
 It's ready to go so you can just hit run and start coding!